 What Gardening Teaches

 Gardening teaches patience and acceptance.
 A lot, if not all, of our suffering comes from unfulfilled expectations.
 Things that we have the desire to control.
 With gardening patience and acceptance are pretty much forced upon you.
 We have no control over the weather for sure.
-Then we have very little control over insects, animals, peoples pets or maybe kids running through our yard.
+Then we have very little control over insects, animals, peoples pets or maybe kids running through our garden.
 We have no choice but to accept these things and it gets easier over time.

 There’s Beauty In Imperfection